The Schengen Area

 The European Data Protection Supervisor shall check that the personal data processing activities in the eu-

-In agreement with EU and Hungarian laws, each person has the right to:
+In accordance with EU and Hungarian laws, each person has the right to:

 request that inaccurate or false data is corrected